 Here are the instructions all together on one page.

 Every year the ADASS Program Organizing Committee provides financial support to a limited quantity of conference participants who apply for it.
 If you wish to be considered a candidate for financial aid, you are invited to check in the corresponding box of the registration form.
-Additionally, you are required to formalize your application for financial aid by uploading, no later than July 1, 2019 a cover letter providing details about what you hope to get from attending ADASS, indicating the type (oral, poster) and title of your contribution, your CV.
+Additionally, you are required to formalize your application for financial aid by uploading, no later than July 1, 2019, 23:59 CEST a cover letter providing details about what you hope to get from attending ADASS, indicating the type (oral, poster) and title of your contribution, your CV.
 In the case you are a students, a recommendation letter from your supervisor is required.
-The registration for will show two fields to specify the referee name and email address.
+The registration form will show two fields to specify the referee name and email address.
 The referee will automatically receive a referee request by email and a key to upload his PDF letter into the ADASS registration system.
 We do expect you to publish your presentation in the ADASS proceedings.

 All uploads can be done through your personal profile page.